Spin liquid mediated RKKY interaction

 Despite this we also show that a small magnetic field can stabilise such an ordering to within potentially experimentally achievable temperatures without altering the underlying physics.
 This means, as a result of recent advances in developing spin liquid materials, such an interaction could have directly testable experimental consequences with today's state of the art.

-Our treatment throughout this work has been general and we expect such an analysis should also be applicable to other spin liquids such as the 3D hyperkagome lattice and the Kitaev model realised on 2D and 3D lattices.
+Our treatment throughout this work has been general and we expect such an analysis should also be extendible and applicable to other spin liquids such as the 3D hyperkagome lattice and the Kitaev model realised on 2D and 3D lattices.

-\acknowledgements{ The authors would like to thank A. Rosch, C.A.
+{\bf Acknowledgements}: The authors would like to thank A. Rosch, B. Normand, C.A.
 Hooley, and K. O'Brien for helpful discussions.
-H.F.L. thanks the DFG under CRC 1238 and Bonn-Cologne Graduate School of Physics and Astronomy (BCGS) for their financial support.}
+H.F.L. thanks the DFG under CRC 1238 and Bonn-Cologne Graduate School of Physics and Astronomy (BCGS) for their financial support.